open/close all folders

 - The "Spike" enemies from the Super Mario Bros. series regurgitate spiked balls into their hands and then toss them at you.

-- The SCP Foundation gives us a strain of the flu that allows you to regurgitate anything useful at the moment.
+- One SCP is a strain of the flu that allows you to regurgitate anything useful at the moment.
 The items take mass from your body and there are mutations that result in either harmful substances or different exit points.

 - Ed, Edd n Eddy: Ed's apparently works like a storage facility or refrigerator sometimes.